The Gatehouse has been operating as a local drop in café for Oxford City homeless and the vulnerably housed for thirty years.

 - Offering one to one support and advice on a wide range of personal issues, providing contact details and referrals to other relevant support organisations, and where appropriate helping Guests to find housing.

 - Running workshops and other activities to support Guest development by increasing their skill base, confidence, and ability to interact with the community at large.
-These include both internal programmes (e.g. weekly literacy, art and computer sessions – see our Activities page for details) and referrals to external programmes run by partner organisations (e.g. St Giles Café, Aspire, and Waste2Taste).
+These include both internal programmes (e.g. weekly literacy, art and communications sessions – see our Activities page for details) and referrals to external programmes run by partner organisations (e.g. St Giles Café, Aspire, and Waste2Taste).

 - Operating outreach teams providing support directly on the streets of Oxford including a partnership with the national Sikh Welfare Awareness Team (SWAT).